kurt-rhee/kurt-rhee.github.io/_posts/2021-12-06-project-layout-automation-and-electrical-clustering.md

 ![adjacency chain]({{ site.url }}/assets/images/layout-adjacency-chain.png#center)

 The initial guess with spectral clustering, while usually good often did not meet the constraint of equal number of trackers per cluster.
-By converting the graph form of the layout into an adjacency matrix, the program can then reassign trackers from overfull clusters to underfull clusters.
-If we combine this idea with Djikstra's shortest path algorithm, it can efficiently do this operation even if overfull clusters are far away from underfull ones.
+By converting the graph form of the layout into an adjacency matrix, the program can then reassign trackers from overfull clusters to under-full clusters.
+If we combine this idea with Djikstra's shortest path algorithm, it can efficiently do this operation even if overfull clusters are far away from under-full ones.

 ![layout]({{ site.url }}/assets/images/layout-final.png#center)